iMicknl/ha-tahoma/README.md

 > The Tahoma integration platform is used as an interface to the tahomalink.com website.
 It adds covers, scenes and a sun sensor from the Tahoma platform.

-This component is an updated version of the [original Tahoma integration](https://www.home-assistant.io/integrations/tahoma/) in Home Assistant and the goal is to get those changes merged in core.
+This component builds upon the work of @philklei and is an updated version of his [original Tahoma integration](https://www.home-assistant.io/integrations/tahoma/) in Home Assistant with the goal of merging into core.
 The installation of this component will replace the original Tahoma integration and thus allows you to beta-test [all changes](./CHANGELOG.md).

 ## Installation